List of GetBackers characters: Ryudo Hishiki

-Ryuudou Hishiki (菱木竜童, Hishiki Ryūdō) is a Protector and former professional wrestler who earned the nickname "Undead" because of his ability to survive almost any attack thrown at him.
-As such, the GetBackers try to avoid fighting him at all costs after their first encounter, but keep running into him because of their jobs.
+The GetBackers avoided fighting him at all costs after their first encounter, but keep running into him because of their jobs.
 He is most often pitted against Ginji.
 He is more of a recurring character in the manga, showing up on several different cases but appears less often in the anime because most of the arcs in which he appears were not adapted.
 He is also reduced to a mostly non-speaking role in the anime, just making sounds, but can speak normally in the manga.